Guardianship & Conservatorship Attorney in Joplin, Missouri

 Conservatorship is a legal process similar to guardianship; however, it deals with the financial affairs of an individual who has been adjudged disabled.
 The conservator has the authority to take charge of and manage the protectee’s property and money.
 A conservator has no authority to make decisions regarding another individual’s personal affairs.
 Only a guardian has the power to make such decisions.
 A person may be both guardian and conservator for an individual who is adjudged incapacitated or disabled.

 A minor child needs a guardian.
 Normally the parents serve as natural guardians to their children.
-They do not need to nor can they be appointed guardian of their minor children.
+They do not need to nor can they be appointed guardians of their minor children.
 (They can be appointed to be guardian once a child reaches the age of majority.)

 When a parent cannot serve in this capacity due to being unable, unwilling or unfit to be the guardian for their children, then the court will appoint a guardian for them.

 For some families, this is a great temporary solution to help stabilize the life of a child when either or both parents are struggling with their own stability due to a myriad of factors.
-If you need a guardianship.
+If you need guardianship.

 Contact us for more information about Guardianship or Conservatorship.